DnyandevSawarkar/Mega_Project_Code/README.md

  *    backend.py        : Get  data from the front end and send it to the esp-01 microcontroller.
  *    text.txt          : File that will be read by the esp-01, contains a block controller for the robotic arm.

+➥ Body Parts STL:
+ * STL Files Body and Gripper parts of the robotic arm.

 ➥ Frontend:
  *    index.html        : The main page of the website where you can write in an input field what command do you want to execute on the robotic arm.
  *    styles.css        : Stylesheet of the web page.